slarmoo/.github/profile/javascript/arrow/arrow.md

 ## This pointer

 Next, arrow functions inherit the `this` pointer from the scope of where it is created.
-This makes what is know as a `closure`.
+This makes what is known as a `closure`.
 A closure allows a function to continue referencing its creation scope, even after it has passed out of that scope.
 This can be tricky to wrap your head around, and we discuss it in detail when we later talk about JavaScript `scope`.
 For now consider the following example.

 The function `makeClosure` returns an anonymous function using the arrow syntax.
 Notice that the `a` parameter is overridden, a new `b` variable is created, and both `a` and `b` are referenced in the arrow function.
 Because of that reference, they are both part of the closure for the returned function.